43 Wolf Creek Cave Falls

 rugged area along Cove Branch

 From Cave Creek Cascade it’s just a short hike around the corner to Big Creek Cave Falls which is the premier waterfall here.
-We decide to skip Big Creek Cave Falls today, which in hindsight was a bad decision, see: (9 Big Creek Cave Falls), for my description and a picture of Big Creek Cave Falls.
+We decide to skip Big Creek Cave Falls today, which is probably a bad decision, see: (9 Big Creek Cave Falls), for my description and a picture of Big Creek Cave Falls.
+Just upstream of its confluence with Cave Creek we cross Cove Branch and continue southeast another 100 feet or so, we then cross Wolf Creek as well.

 sinkhole at Underground Falls

+Are all these creeks getting a little confusing?
+Maybe I can muddy the waters even more: Cave Creek Cascade, Big Creek Cave Falls, and Wolf Creek Cave Falls all flow from the mouths of caves, and each one a short distance uphill from Cove Branch.
 That’s right all three flow into Cove Branch, then downstream a little ways Cove Branch and Wolf Creek join together to form Left Fork Big Creek.
 Farther downstream Right Fork Big Creek flows into Left Fork Big Creek.
 From there it’s four or five miles downstream to the community of Vendor, where Left Fork Big Creek flows into Big Creek, two and a half miles above the Buffalo River.

 ...one of the highlights of hiking the Big Creek Cave Falls area.